 ABOUT THIS SERIES

-The series explores how Mainers falling on hard times rely on the lottery to rescue them.
+This series explored how Mainers falling on hard times rely on the lottery to rescue them.
 A first-ever statistical analysis of Maine lottery sales and census data by Cornell University, commissioned by our newsroom, showed lottery ticket sales rise when people lose their jobs.
-The state government spent millions to sway Mainers to buy more lottery tickets, our investigation found.
+The state government spent millions to sway Mainers to buy more lottery tickets, our newsroom investigation found.

 Our newsletters will keep you informed via email for free!

 Please consider donating so our reporters can continue telling important stories.

 Many of our stories have been based off a reader’s suggestion.

 Need to get in touch with our newsroom?
 We’re always happy to hear from our readers!